histograph/core/README.md

 - To run Histograph-Core:
   - Redis server (`redis-server`) needs to be running
   - [Elasticsearch](http://elasticsearch.org) needs to be running
+  - PostgreSQL needs to be running (try [postgresql.app](http://postgresapp.com) if you are on a Mac).
+    `CREATE ROLE "histograph" LOGIN`.

 ## Building Histograph-Core